vedhaan/vedhaan/README.md

 We work with:
 - Startups & Founders
-- Small & Mid-size Businesses
+- Small and Mid-size Businesses
 - E-commerce Brands
 - Agencies & Consultants